VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 - individual air bubbles in the injection lines.

-- Faulty needle lifter.
+- Faulty needle lift mechanism.

 Given the rather significant deviations, one would expect to find error entries in the engine control unit or the ESP system.